Maurice Flitcroft

 Maurice Gerald Flitcroft (23 November 1929 – 24 March 2007) was a British golfer.

-Flitcroft received widespread attention after shooting a score of 121 in the qualifying competition for the 1976 Open Championship – the worst score recorded at the Open Championship by a self-professed "professional golfer", having been an inexperienced golfer.
-Subsequently, he gained significant media coverage, being referred to as "the world's worst golfer".
+Flitcroft received widespread attention after, being an inexperienced amateur, shooting a score of 121 in the qualifying competition for the 1976 Open Championship, the worst score recorded at the Open Championship by a self-professed "professional golfer".
+Subsequently, he gained significant media coverage as "the world's worst golfer".

 Early life

 Flitcroft was born in Manchester on 23 November 1929.
-As a child during the war, he was evacuated to Kendal in the Lake District, where he lodged with a Mrs Langhorn and was a pupil at Kendal Grammar School.
-In his early adulthood, Flitcroft joined the Merchant Navy.
-Following his marriage to Jean, he and his wife settled in Barrow-in-Furness, where he worked as a crane operator at the Vickers-Armstrongs shipyard.
-At other times he worked as a shoe polish salesman, a high diver, and an ice cream seller.
+As a child, during World War II, he was evacuated to Kendal in Cumbria, where he lodged with a Mrs. Langhorn and was a pupil at Kendal Grammar School.
+In early adulthood, Flitcroft joined the Merchant Navy.
+Following his marriage to Jean, he settled in Barrow-in-Furness, where he worked as a crane operator at the Vickers-Armstrongs shipyard.
+At other times, he worked as a shoe polish salesman, a high diver, and an ice cream seller.

 Golf career

-According to his unpublished memoirs, Flitcroft took up the game after watching the 1974 Piccadilly World Match Play Championship.
-Flitcroft had golfing ambitions well above his ability and came to notoriety in 1976 when, posing as a professional golfer, he managed to obtain a place to play in the qualifying round of The Open Championship — despite his previous experience amounting only to some casual play on fields near his home.
-Flitcroft recalled, "I was looking to find fame and fortune but only achieved one of the two."
-He was inspired to enter the tournament by Walter Danecki, a postal worker from Milwaukee, Wisconsin, who entered the 1965 Open Championship after telling the R&A that he was a pro and set a two-round score of 221 during qualifying.
+According to his unpublished memoirs, Flitcroft took up golf after watching the 1974 Piccadilly World Match Play Championship.
+Flitcroft had golfing ambitions well above his ability and came to notoriety in 1976 when, posing as a professional golfer, he managed to obtain a place to play in the qualifying round of The Open Championship despite his previous experience amounting only to some casual play on fields near his home.
+He was inspired to enter the tournament by Walter Danecki, a postal worker from Milwaukee, Wisconsin, who entered the 1965 Open Championship after telling The Royal and Ancient Golf Club of St Andrews (also known as The R&A) that he was a pro and set a two-round score of 221 during qualifying.

-When he discovered, to his shock, that any amateurs entering competitions had to have an official handicap — something he lacked — he simply declared himself to be a professional.
-Flitcroft prepared for the tournament by studying a golf instruction manual by Peter Alliss which he had borrowed from his local library.
+When Flitcroft discovered, to his shock, that any amateurs entering competitions had to have an official handicap, something he lacked due to his lack of experience, he simply declared himself to be a professional.
+Flitcroft prepared for the tournament by studying a golf instruction manual by Peter Alliss that he had borrowed from his local library.
 He also studied instructional articles by Al Geiberger and honed his skills on a nearby beach.
-His gear comprised only a red imitation-leather bag and half a set of clubs purchased by mail-order.
+His gear comprised a red artificial leather bag and half a set of clubs purchased by mail order.

-His deception was uncovered when he managed to score a 49-over-par 121 — the worst score in the tournament's history.
-Some of the other professionals playing with him were so angry that they successfully demanded a refund of their entry fees.
+Flitcroft's deception was uncovered when he scored a 49-over-par 121, the worst score in the tournament's history.
+Some of the professionals playing with him were so angry that they successfully demanded a refund of their entry fees.
 Australian golfer Mike Cahill, who was playing directly behind Flitcroft, stated, "I just snapped at the 12th [hole] and accosted him," he later said.
 "I yelled at him that this wasn't a circus and told him to get off the course."
 The R&A gave him a lifetime ban from all their competitions, and he became known as "The Royal & Ancient Rabbit."
+Flitcroft recalled, "I was looking to find fame and fortune but only achieved one of the two."